-B. Compliance
+B. NECHE Accreditation Standard

 While not the primary reason for conducting a program review, the increased scrutiny on the quality, cost, and value of higher education has led to heightened federal, regional, and state regulatory oversight to ensure that there is regular and ongoing institutional oversight of its programs.
-In this context, the New England Commission of Higher Education (NECHE), UNE's regional accrediting body, specifies,
+In this context, the New England Commission of Higher Education (NECHE), UNE's regional accrediting body, specifies, student success and program effectiveness and incorporates an external perspective.
+Faculty have a substantive voice in these matters (2021, Standard 4.6).

-"The institution develops, approves, administers, and on a regular cycle reviews its academic programs under institutional policies that are implemented by designated bodies with established channels of communication and control.
-Review of academic programs includes evidence of student success and program effectiveness and incorporates an external perspective.
-Faculty have a substantive voice in these matters" (2016, Standard 4.6).
+The institution develops, approves, administers, and on a regular cycle reviews its academic programs under institutional policies that are implemented by designated bodies with established channels of communication and control.
+Review of academic programs includes evidence of

-"The institution integrates the findings of its assessment process and measures of student success into its program evaluation activities and uses the findings to inform its planning and resource allocation and to establish claims the institution makes to students and prospective students" (2016, Standard 8.10).
+The institution integrates the findings of its assessment process and measures of student success into its institutional and program evaluation activities and uses the findings to inform its planning and resource allocation and to establish claims the institution makes to students and prospective students (2021, Standard 8.10).